 Duncan: I thought I just did.

-Jill asks Duncan if he is okay and MacLeod says that he will live.
+Lisa asks Duncan if he is okay and MacLeod says that he will live.
 He then sarcastically tells her that he guesses those are a couple of Jimmy’s fans that love him so much.
 Later, back at the set, they learn that someone has completely trashed the set.
-Jill asks aloud why someone would do this and Duncan tells her that he suspects someone does not want her to make the movie.
+Lisa asks aloud why someone would do this and Duncan tells her that he suspects someone does not want her to make the movie.

 I think we are in the late 1800s or early 1900s and in New York City.
 Duncan is talking to an Italian friend, Guiseppe, to find out who broke his store window.
 After some cajoling, his friend shows him a piece of paper that came through the window with the rock.
 It has a black hand print – apparently standing for The Black Hand.
 They want Guiseppe to pay for protection.